VOLTTRON/external-clients-for-rabbitmq/python-rabbitmq-volttron-client/README.md

     ```
     make PASSWORD=test123
     ```
-    Certifcates will be generated inside 'results' directory.
+    Certifcates will be generated inside 'result' directory.

 5. If you would like to generate another pair of client certificates, run the following command.
    ```